Canterbury railway station, Sydney: Bankstown line

 Canterbury signal box was commissioned on 13 December 1915 as part of the resignalling and track alterations of Canterbury station in preparation for the opening of the new Metropolitan Goods Line from Lidcombe via Enfield Marshalling Yards to Rozelle, in April 1916.
 The signal box was constructed with a mechanical interlocking lever frame using 68 of the 72 possible lever positions, which controlled the operation of signals and points in a set sequence.

 The signal box controlled all train movements through Canterbury on both the Bankstown suburban line and Metropolitan Goods line.
 Through ancillary lever frames "B" and "C", the signal box controlled the storage sidings for the Canterbury Racecourse special trains and the shunting of the local goods sidings.

 Two extensions have been added to the signal box.
 The western annex in 1937, and the eastern annex in 1968 to provide additional space to accommodate signalling relays, circuits and equipment.
 In 1994 a start was made on replacing the life expired signalling system and equipment on the Bankstown line and the Metropolitan Goods line.
 This resulted in the closure of Canterbury signal box on the weekend of 30–31 December 1996.
 After its closure it was sealed in its "as closed condition" by the Heritage Section of the State Rail Authority to preserve the building and its internal signalling equipment.
 All points (switches) at Canterbury have now been removed and signals are controlled from Sydenham Signalling Complex.

+As part of the line’s conversion to Sydney Metro in 2025, the station was upgraded and made accessible with the addition of lifts and tactile indicators in 2023.
+It closed on 30 September 2024 for the commence of works for the metro conversion.

 Platforms and services

-Canterbury is a minor station.
-All express services in the eastbound and westbound direction skip Canterbury.
-Exceptions are some morning peak eastbound services, which stop at most stations, but skip one or two.